 This was the first time that Lucky was played live.
 Sardened was fun too.
 I knew that I could give everything, since there wasn't any other song after.
 I should do that from the beginning instead of waiting for the last songs.

-I tried mixing Save Me using a software that lets you control the screen of another computer.
-But the sound was not great, and I had to make lots of exports to check the sound on my computer.
+I guess it would have been fine if I mixed the songs on my laptop.
+Like this, the sound was not great, and I had to make lots of exports to check the sound on my computer.
 Basically trying to hit a target in the dark with your eyes closed...

-Save Me actually ended up being played on Radio Dio, a radio from Saint-Etienne.
+Save Me actually ended up being played on Radio Dio, a radio from Saint-Étienne.
 It was tough hearing my muddy mix after multiple punk tracks by real bands sweating real sweat and giving incredibly powerful energy...

 At this point, I knew how I wanted the songs to sound like.
-I wanted to (finally) use double tracked guitars, and I was (again) dissatisfied with my vocal takes.
+I (finally) wanted to use double tracked guitars, and I was (again) dissatisfied with my vocal takes.
 I had some from the end of December, but I knew I could do better.
 So I did them again.

 For When You Die, I decided to record the vocals in an ISAK studio.
 I did the takes over two sessions, warming up in the band room before recording.